texxasrulez/track-em/README.md

 It records page views and lightweight metadata, respects user privacy, and gives you simple, fast admin views — **no external SaaS, no cookies unless you enable consent**, and no build toolchain.

 If you are looking for something in depth like Matomo, this is not for you.
-This is a lightweight tracker built for the enthusiest that does not want their system resources getting hogged up.
+This is a lightweight tracker built for the enthusiast that does not want their system resources getting hogged up.

 ---